arundhishaan15/Apprentice-Chef-Inc./README.md

 1. About 45% of total customers who followed meal recommendations more than 20% of times on the platforms subscribed to Halfway There.
 Furthermore, there is a close positive relation with total photos viewed on the web and mobile platforms with these customers.
 This shows that these customers have great trust on the service of Apprentice Chef.

+2. About 47% of total customers who have subscribed to Halfway There, have got full refund on meal cancellation before noon at least once.
+This is Apprentice Chef's cancellation policy on the meal orders.
+These customers may like the flexibility of Apprentice Chef's services and showcase customer loyalty towards getting the cross sell success.
+Furthermore, about 8% and 28% of total customers who are Junk email users and professional email users respectively have taken up on the promotion.
+About 41% of those who have used cancellation before noon at least once are professional email users.
+From the model, these are different niche segments that we could target for a cross sell success.